Bad Girls Club season 13

 Bad Girls Club: Redemption is the thirteenth installment of the Oxygen reality television series Bad Girls Club.
 It premiered on October 7, 2014, and concluded on January 6, 2015.
 The season featured an alumni cast consisting of nine women from the previous seasons.
 It is the second season to feature life coach Laura Baron from the twelfth season.

 Cast

-The season began with nine original bad girls, of which one left voluntarily and three were removed by production.
-One replacement bad girl was introduced in their absences later in the season.
+The season began with nine original bad girls, of whom four were removed by production.
+One replacement bad girl was introduced in their absence later in the season.